mscbuild/ss.com-vacancy-search-python/jobmonitor/README.md

-# 🏆 Job Monitor - GUI + Telegram job parser
+# 🏆 Python Job Monitor - GUI + Telegram job parser

-# 🔥 Python Job Monitor

 Developed a GUI application for monitoring job openings with web parsing, Telegram notifications, and automatic data updates.
 Used Python, BeautifulSoup, Tkinter, and a REST API.